Great Glen Canoe Trail Expedition (5 days)

 The hustle and bustle of the city looms ever closer this morning as we leave Loch Ness behind, travel through the picturesque little Loch Dochfour, negotiate the last canal lock of the journey at Dochgarroch (lots of “ochs” in this part of the world), then paddle through rolling farmland and into Inverness, Capital of the Highlands.
-Our finishing point is at Tomnahurich swing bridge on the edge of the city sometime round about mid day.
+Our finishing point is at Muirtown Locks sometime early afternoon.
 It usually takes a wee while to unpack the canoes and to sort out the kit.
 Once this is done, we will transport you in to the town centre train station where we will leave you with a big bag of smoky, sweaty clothes and an even bigger bag of awesome memories.

 We have been asked what makes this trip special.
 Well, there are lots of things, but here are just a few: